Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

-The statistical equivalence between both systems opens the way for an interpretation of the intermittency of classical turbulent flows in terms of the collective dynamics of discrete vortex filaments carrying a fixed circulation.
+This statistical equivalence opens the way for an interpretation of the intermittency of classical turbulent flows in terms of the collective dynamics of discrete vortex filaments carrying a fixed circulation.
 With this idea in mind, we relate in this work the intermittent statistics of velocity circulation in classical and quantum turbulence.
-We start by investigating in quantum turbulence how vortex polarisation and the non-trivial spatial distribution of vortex filaments affect circulation statistics to address the following questions: Is it possible to study both effects separately?
+We start by investigating in quantum turbulence how local vortex polarisation, as well as the non-trivial spatial distribution of vortex filaments, affect circulation statistics.
+We address the following questions: Is it possible to study both effects separately?
 Do they contribute in the same way to the flow intermittency?
 We then provide a relation between the spatial distribution of discrete vortices, and the coarse-grained energy dissipation rate in classical turbulence, at the core of existent intermittency models.
-Both turbulent systems are studied using high-resolution direct numerical simulations of a generalised GP and the incompressible Navier--Stokes (NS) equations.
-To disentangle the effects of polarisation and spatial vortex distribution, we additionally study a \emph{disordered turbulence} state.
-Such state is generated from quantum turbulent data by randomly resetting the sign of each individual vortex while keeping its position fixed.